NateCross/comelec-system/README.md

 ### Client

-The client portion is handled with [Vite](https://vitejs.dev/guide/), but it is likely not going to be relevant unless something goes terribly wrong.
+The client portion is handled in Laravel with [Vite](https://vitejs.dev/guide/), but it is likely not going to be relevant unless something goes terribly wrong.

-- Run `npm i`
-- Copy the `.env.example` file to `.env` and fill in the required entries
+- Go to the `server/` folder
-- Run `npm run dev` to develop
+- Run `npm i -D`
+- Setup the server as below.
+- After running `php artisan serve`, go to the link indicated by Laravel.

 ### Server